 Solano County participates in CalPERS retirement and contributes to Social Security.

-The County observes twelve (12) full day fixed and two (2) half day fixed paid holidays per year.
-Additionally, employees in this bargaining unit receive two (2) floating paid holidays per year.
+The County observes 12 fixed, a2 half day fixed paid holidays per year.
+Additionally, employees in this bargaining unit receive 2 floating holiday(s) per year.

 Vacation is accrued at approximately 10 days per year for the first 3 years.
 Sick leave accrues at approximately 12 days per year.

 Employees are eligible to receive an additional 2.5% longevity pay, per level, after the completion of continuous service at 10, 20, 25, 30, and 35 years.

 Extra-help employees who work less than 29 hours per week do not typically receive or accrue benefits of regular employees during their period of employment.
 All extra-help employees accrue .034 hours of Paid Time Off for every full hour worked.

 To view the benefits for an extra-help position, please visit: